‘Teen Mom 2’ Kailyn Lowry Dishes On Baby Names Amid Baby Daddy Rumors

-Kailyn Lowry is doing her best to stay positive and focus on the excitement of her pregnancy, despite the ongoing rumors regarding her potential baby’s father.
+Kailyn Lowry is doing her best to stay positive and focus on the excitement of her pregnancy despite the ongoing rumors regarding her potential baby’s father.

 As fans continue to speculate about who may have fathered her third child, the Teen Mom 2 star continues to tweet about the happy aspects of her pregnancy, including her efforts to find the perfect baby name for her son or daughter.